 In 2017, due in large part to the addition of the TOU demand charge mitigation feature of the pilot, multiple parties went through all or part of the enrollment process.
-Table 3: Parties that went through part or all of the XSP enrollment process in 2017. lists these parties and summarizes how far they reached in the enrollment process.
+Table 10 lists these parties and summarizes how far they reached in the enrollment process.

-14 Note that other parties provided declarations of interest for 2017 participation but are not counted here.
+Note that other parties provided declarations of interest for 2017 participation but are not counted here.